sbh4th/rff-le/README.md

-Materials for talk at MORTAL conference in Oxford, June 2024
+Materials for talk on life expectancy inequality at Rockwool Family Foundation, 2025-02-21.